indimail/indimail-virtualdomains/.github/README-indimail.md

 ```

 Now any client on the **part-time-host** can connect to port 8025 on the **isp-server** and when it quits, the script will initiate SMTP to the **part-time-host** using [maildirsmtp](https://github.com/mbhangui/indimail-mta/wiki/maildirsmtp.1).

+There is a better way to do **AUTOTURN** with indimail.
+But I will not write a detailed tutorial and is left for you to try this on your own.
+You can setup **domainqueue** (see chapter [Controlling Delivery Rates](#controlling-delivery-rates)).
+Once you have configured mails for a domain to be delivered to a specific queue, you can setup a qmail-send delivery service in down mode by using **svctool**.
+You can use `svc -u` to start the service and `svc -d` to stop the service when the mail queue has been processed.
+Instead of using qmail-send you could use [qmta-send](https://github.com/mbhangui/indimail-mta/wiki/qmta-send.8) in non-daemon mode and run 2-3 passes.
+You could then write a 2 liner shell script which either invokes `svc -u` command or the `qmta-send` command.
+The shell script can be configured to run under tcpserver.
+Just a connect from the client the PORT will then trigger mail deliver.

 # Setting up TLS for SMTP (qmail-smtpd) and Remote Delivery (qmail-remote)